decentralized-identity/interoperability/agenda.md

     * Oliver - [DAF update](https://medium.com/uport/trusted-p2p-messaging-with-dids-didcomm-and-vcs-398f4c3f3cda) ?
 (VC-focused edition)
     * Disposable Identities (Adam Burns is on the hook)
         * Revocable Anonymity
         * What the heck is a synthetic identity?
-(Michael Shea is up to date on fraud research)
+(Michael Shea is up to date on fraud research) - Ping Identity might want to speak to it? or Jan Lindquist's privacy and risk WG in ToIP

     * Interop liabilities and new attack surfaces

     * VC Auth versus ZCap-LD (CCG), ACDC TF (& some day spec?)
 ToIP -